YaqianZhang/yaqianzhang.github.io/index.md

 layout: default
 ---
 # Welcome to my homepage!
 I'm a Research Assitant Professor in the Department of Computer Science and Engineering, [Shanghai Jiao Tong University (SJTU)](http://en.sjtu.edu.cn/).
 I obtained a PhD in Compputer Science from [Nanyang Technological University (NTU)](https://www.ntu.edu.sg) in 2020.
 I'm currently working on developing efficient reinforcement learning algorithms to facilitate human-computer interaction.
-Before coming to Singapore, I got my Bachelor degree from [Shanghai Jiao Tong University (SJTU)](http://en.sjtu.edu.cn/), in 2015.
+Before coming to Singapore, I got my Bachelor degree from Shanghai Jiao Tong University, in 2015.
 Here is my [CV](about/CV_Yaqian_Zhang.pdf).

 ## Research
 I am particularly interested in developing statistically and computationally efficient machine learning algorithms which are applicable for real-world systems.